-Benchmarks by Website Type
+Average Bounce Rate by Website Type

 Our first reaction when posed with a high bounce rate is negative.
 We want to know why our users aren’t drawn in by our site content/design/UX/etc. Luckily, most of us can rest easy because bounce rate isn’t necessarily negative.
 Rather, your targeted and expected bounce rate should reflect the purpose of your webpage.

 Let’s walk through two examples.